mvanmeerbeck/mongo-disco/README.md

 #MongoDB Disco Adapter

-The MongoDB Disco Adapter is a plugin which connect MongoDB and Disco MapRedcue framework by enabling users the ability to use MongoDB as an data input and/or an output source.
+The MongoDB Disco Adapter is a plugin which connect MongoDB and Disco MapReduce framework by enabling users the ability to use MongoDB as an data input and/or an output source.

 ##Prerequisites
 For each machine in a disco cluster, it need following: